daksh-7/Scrapitor/docs/README.md

 ```

 - Python 3.10+ in PATH.
 Download for Windows: https://www.python.org/downloads/ (During setup, enable "Add python.exe to PATH").
+- Optionally Node.js 18+ to rebuild the frontend.

 3) Run the launcher: